xtrul/motioncam-player/README.md

-# MotionCam Converter
+# MotionCam Player

-This project builds a desktop converter for MotionCam `.mcraw` files.
+This project builds a desktop player for MotionCam `.mcraw` files.

 ## Building